Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 .

-From there, you’ll enter what I believe is the most beautiful section of the route.
-Following a small stream through a forest of cypresses, cedars, bamboo, and maple trees, it’s about 1.8 km to the two waterfalls along the journey: Odaki and Medaki.
+From there, you enter what I think is the most beautiful section of the route.
+The path follows a small stream through a forest of cypress, cedar, bamboo, and maple trees.
+After about 1.8 km, you’ll reach the two waterfalls along the route: Odaki and Medaki.

 .